collinwa/MCFA/README.md

 This software is under active development.
 Please report any issues encountered using the issues tab.
-For the exact code used in the manuscript "Multiset correlation and factor analysis enables exploration of multi-omic data", Brown, Wang et al /Cell Genomics/ forthcoming, see the tagged first release.
+For the exact code used in the manuscript "Multiset correlation and factor analysis enables exploration of multi-omic data", Brown, Wang et al *Cell Genomics* forthcoming, see the tagged first release.
 An archive of that repository is also available on Zenodo - https://doi.org/10.5281/zenodo.7951370.